Raw vs Cooked Foods and Enzymes

 Raw Foods vs Cooked Foods

 The debate between consuming raw foods and cooked foods has been a hot topic within the health community for years.
-A key point in favor of consuming unprocessed fruits, veggies, and other foodstuffs is the natural enzyme content they possess.
+A key point in favor of consuming unprocessed veggies, and other foodstuffs is their natural enzyme content.

 Benefits provided by consuming raw vegetables